-- 1 clique had not arrived yet.> Thus, these <people were busy - 2 making> a report <to the district level> that they <had arrested> - 3 a person from the southwest. <At the time, the art group of the - 4 zone came to perform at Mukh Kampul.
-Therefore, the district - 5 people came to that place and were told that a person from - 6 Southwest Zone was arrested.
-When they came to see me, > there - 7 were some <of them> knew me, so I was released and placed in a - 8 district office. - 9 <The district committee knew me, so I stayed there for four or - 10 five days. > At the time, the Southwest Zone people < and those - 11 from the Centre> were approaching that Vihear Suork district<.
-I - 12 thought if I continued staying there, I would surely be dead.> So - 13 I took risk running again and fleeing that location.
-It was a - 14 long journey that I had to flee. - 15 I have already told about that experience in the statement.
-This - 16 is a brief summary from me. - 17 [10.49.27] - 18 Q. Okay.
+25 They wanted to kill me, but <in Vihear Suork, the Southwest Zone clique had not arrived yet.> Thus, these <people were busy 1 2 making> a report <to the district level> that they <had arrested> 3 a person from the southwest. <At the time, the art group of the zone came to perform at Mukh Kampul.
+Therefore, the district 4 people came to that place and were told that a person from 5 Southwest Zone was arrested.
+When they came to see me, > there б 7 were some <of them> knew me, so I was released and placed in a district office.
+8 9 <The district committee knew me, so I stayed there for four or 10 five days.> At the time, the Southwest Zone people <and those 11 from the Centre> were approaching that Vihear Suork district<.
+I 12 thought if I continued staying there, I would surely be dead.> So 13 I took risk running again and fleeing that location.
+It was a long journey that I had to flee.
+14 15 I have already told about that experience in the statement.
+This 16 is a brief summary from me.
+17 [10.49.27]18 Q. Okay.
 Thank you very much for that.
-Now, I do need some - 19 details.
-I want to go back to when you were at Akreiy Ksatr. - 20 First of all, was that location where you spent the night near a - 21 river? - 22 A. It was not <that> close to a river.
-It was about 100 metres - 23 from the river where I started the boat's engine. - 24 it was raining and very dark that night.
-I was disoriented at the - 25 time.
+Now, I do need some 19 details.
+I want to go back to when you were at Akreiy Ksatr.
+20 First of all, was that location where you spent the night near a 21 river?
+22 A. It was not <that> close to a river.
+It was about 100 metres 23 from the river where I started the boat's engine.
+24 it was raining and very dark that night.
+I was disoriented at the 25 time.
 I had to spend time walking quite a long way as well at the